African National Congress: Ideology and policies

 As ANC president (1991–97), Nelson Mandela saw the ANC expand and informally absorb other anti-apartheid groups.

-The ANC prides itself on being a broad church, and, like many dominant parties, resembles a catch-all party, accommodating a range of ideological tendencies.
-As Mandela told The Washington Post in 1990:

-The ANC has never been a political party.
+Widely described as a centrist party, the ANC prides itself on being a broad church, and, like many dominant parties, resembles a catch-all party, accommodating a range of ideological tendencies.
+As Mandela told The Washington Post in 1990:The ANC has never been a political party.
 It was formed as a parliament of the African people.
 Right from the start, up to now, the ANC is a coalition, if you want, of people of various political affiliations.
 Some will support free enterprise, others socialism.
 Some are conservatives, others are liberals.
 We are united solely by our determination to oppose racial oppression.
 That is the only thing that unites us.
 There is no question of ideology as far as the odyssey of the ANC is concerned, because any question approaching ideology would split the organization from top to bottom.
 Because we have no connection whatsoever except at this one, of our determination to dismantle apartheid.

 The post-apartheid ANC continues to identify itself foremost as a liberation movement, pursuing "the complete liberation of the country from all forms of discrimination and national oppression".
 It also continues to claim the Freedom Charter of 1955 as "the basic policy document of the ANC".
 However, as NEC member Jeremy Cronin noted in 2007, the various broad principles of the Freedom Charter have been given different interpretations, and emphasised to differing extents, by different groups within the organisation.
 Nonetheless, some basic commonalities are visible in the policy and ideological preferences of the organisation's mainstream.

 Non-racialism

 The ANC is committed to the ideal of non-racialism and to opposing "any form of racial, tribalistic or ethnic exclusivism or chauvinism".
+However, in the Constitution of the Republic of South Africa, they included that discrimination pertaining to race is allowed if "it is established that the discrimination is fair".